cafe-desktop/advaita-icon-theme/README.md

 Symblic Preview doesn't convert strokes to paths yet, so you need to do it manually for now in Inkscape (`Path -> Stroke to Path`).

-Gtk doesn't care about the colors you define for the icon.
+Ctk doesn't care about the colors you define for the icon.
 They are recolored at runtime.
 If you need portions of icons to have a color, you need to include a `class` attribute to the shape or group and set it to one of the three values below.

 - `warning` - this maps to ctk `@warning_color`
 - `error` - maps to `@error_color`